School of Humanities and Sciences

 Assistant Dean for Curricular and Academic Support: Beth McKeown

 Graduate Diversity Recruitment Officer: Joseph L. Brown

-Department Chairs: R. Lanier Anderson (Philosophy), Jonathan Berger (Music), Jennifer Brody (Theater and Performance Studies), James Fishkin (Communication), Judith Goldstein (Political Science), Ian Gotlib (Psychology), Mark Granovetter (Sociology), Paul Harrison (Religious Studies), Gavin Jones (English), Jonathan Levin (Economics), Hideo Mabuchi (Applied Physics), Peter Michelson (Physics), W.E.
-Moerner (Chemistry), Stephen Palumbi (Hopkins Marine Station), Gabriella Safran (Division of Literature, Cultures, and Languages), Walter Scheidel (Classics), Robert Simoni (Biology), Nancy Troy (Art and Art History), Guenther Walther (Statistics), Ban Wang (East Asian Languages and Cultures), Tom Wasow (Linguistics), Brian White (Mathematics), Karen Wigen (History), Sylvia Yanagisako (Anthropology)
+Department Chairs: Lanier Anderson (Philosophy), B. Douglas Bernheim (Economics), Jennifer DeVere Brody (Theater and Performance Studies), Ronald Egan (East Asian Languages and Cultures), Paula Findlen (History), Judith L. Goldstein (Political Science), Ian H. Gotlib (Psychology), Mark Granovetter (Sociology), James T. Hamilton (Communication), Paul M. Harrison (Religious Studies), Keith O. Hodgson (Chemistry), Gavin Jones (English), Dan Jurafsky (Linguistics), Hideo Mabuchi (Applied Physics), Peter F. Michelson (Physics), Stephen Palumbi (Hopkins Marine Station), Gabriella Safran (Division of Literatures, Cultures, and Languages), Stephen Makoto Sano (Music), Walter Scheidel (Classics), Tim Stearns (Biology), Nancy J. Troy (Art and Art History), Guenther Walther (Statistics), Brian White (Mathematics), Sylvia J. Yanagisako (Anthropology)

 Lecturer: Ayodele Thomas